-Prairie Style House Plans: The Mark Stewart Prairie Style almost single handedly revived this beautiful and logical architectural style in the early 1990’s.
-The first client we proposed this style for wept tears of joy when he saw the preliminary renderings.
+Prairie Style House Plans Mark Stewart Home Design almost single-handedly revived this beautiful and logical architectural style in the early 1990’s.
+Finally Prairie Style House Plans were made available to everyone. [caption id="attachment_17417" align="alignleft" width="256"] Mendecosta Summit House Plan #MSAP-3752[/caption] The first client we proposed this style for wept tears of joy when he saw the preliminary renderings.
 Mark Stewart went on to to develop and modernize the Prairie Style Home that has again been growing in popularity all over the world.
 Mark showcased 12 fully developed and decorated homes in 1994 in the Mark Stewart Designers showcase of Homes.In addition to the Elegance and Drama of this style, cost savings have been reported by many Mark Stewart Prairie Style Clients.
-Mark Stewart has been the leader in the inception and revival of many styles and movements in Home Design with none more powerful and long lasting then the Prairie Style House Plan.
+Mark Stewart has been the leader in the inception and revival of many styles and movements in Home Design with none more powerful and long lasting then Prairie Style House Plans.
 These homes came to me in a vision… It was right after a two week meditation retreat… I didn’t ask for them, they were just given.
 They have been a gift I am happy to pass on to you.
+Prairie School style architecture is usually marked by its integration with the surrounding landscape, horizontal lines, flat or hipped roofs with broad eaves, windows assembled in horizontal bands, solid construction, craftsmanship, and restraint in the use of decoration.
 Finally, a beautiful sense of logic returns to Home Design.
-Prairie School style architecture is usually marked by its integration with the surrounding landscape, horizontal lines, flat or hipped roofs with broad eaves, windows assembled in horizontal bands, solid construction, craftsmanship, and restraint in the use of decoration.
-Horizontal lines were intended to unify the structure with the native prairie landscape of the Midwest.
-The emergence of the Prairie School style was nourished by a small group of dedicated individuals obsessed with the idea of creating a new American architecture.
-They wanted to develop an architecture style suitable to the American Midwest and independent of historical and revivalist influence.
-The movement attracted young designers, the best known among them being Louis H. Sullivan and Frank Lloyd Wright.